 Section 3 provided an analysis with respect to the technical feasibility, economic feasibility, risk reduction, availability, and suitability of alternatives.
-The assessment highlights the importance of Cr(VI) for corrosion protection (resistance and inhibition) in wash primers.
+The assessment highlights the importance of Cr(VI) for adhesion promotion and corrosion protection (resistance and inhibition) in bonding primers.
 Although some of the companies supporting this use have industrialised Cr(VI)-free alternatives for some components, this has not yet been achieved across all components or products.

-Until suitable alternatives which are compatible with all the treatment system, and including pretreatments and subsequent coatings are approved via the substitution process described below, use of potassium hydroxyoctaoxodizincate dichromate and/or pentazinc chromate octahydroxide in wash primers will continue to be required.
-Their use is essential to meeting airworthiness and other safety requirements.
+Until suitable alternatives which are compatible with all the relevant primer processes and which deliver an equivalent level of functionality are qualified, validated and certified for the production of individual components and products, use of strontium chromate in bonding primers will continue to be required; their use is essential to meeting airworthiness and other safety requirements.
 Therefore, there are no alternatives which can be considered "generally available" in the context of A&D.

-In some cases, for example where sufficient corrosion resistance is provided by subsequent layers and the wash primer is applied mainly for its adhesion promotion properties, alternatives are technically qualified and certified, but time is needed to industrialise and implement them across all industrial sites in the value chain.
-Given the large numbers of BtP suppliers and MROs involved in the use of wash primers, implementation itself may take several years (e.g., 6-8 years within the larger value chains).
+In some cases, alternatives are technically qualified and certified, such as in instances where sufficient corrosion resistance is supplied by the primer while suitable adhesion is provided by the adhesive layer, but time is needed to industrialise and implement them across all industrial sites in the value chain.
+Given the large numbers of BtP suppliers and MROs involved in the use of bonding primers, implementation itself may take several years (e.g. 6-8 years within the larger value chains).